 Instructions

-• With the rack in the middle position, preheat the oven to 350.
+• With the rack in the middle position, preheat the oven to 350 degrees.
 Line an 8 inch square baking dish with parchment paper or grease the baking dish with a bit of butter.

-• In a pot, bring the dates, apple cider, lemon juice, orange juice, citrus zest, and salt to a boil.
+• In a medium saucepan, bring the dates, apple cider, lemon juice, orange juice, orange zest or lemon zest, and salt to a boil.

 • In a bowl, combine the oats, flour, sugar, salt, and cinnamon.

-• Spread half the crisp in the baking dish and press firmly.
+• Spread half the crisp in the prepared pan and press firmly.

-• Cover with the remaining crisp and press lightly.
+• Crumble the remaining crisp over the top of the date layer and press lightly.

 • Bake for 45-50 minutes or until the crisp is golden brown.